-A dynamical approach Can we formulate quantum gravity in a way which reflects the fundamental distinction between causal and non-causal?
+In covariant general relativity, the fundamental field, $g{\mu\nu}$, already codifies causal relations, whether or not the equations of motion (the Einstein equations) have been imposed.
+So a first question to ask is if we can give a formulation of quantum gravity which reflects the fundamental distinction between causal and acausal.
 One way of approaching this question is to first use a more dynamical account of the theory.
-We don't need to reinvent such an account - it is already standard in the study of gravity, going by the acronym of ADM (Arnowitt-Deser-Misner) [1].
-The main idea behind a dynamical point of view is to set up initial conditions on a spatial manifold M and construct the spacetime geometry by evolving in a given auxiliary definition of time.12 Indeed most of the work in numerical general relativity requires the use of the dynamical approach.
-Such formulations allow us to use the tools of the Hamiltonian formalism of quantum mechanics to bear on the problem.
+We don't need to reinvent such an account - it is already standard in the study of gravity, going by the acronym of ADM (Arnowitt-Deser-Misner) [2].
+The main idea behind a dynamical point of view is to set up initial conditions on a spatial manifold M and construct the spacetime geometry by evolving in a given auxiliary definition of time.7 Indeed most of the work in numerical general relativity requires the use of the dynamical approach.
+Such formulations allow us to use the tools of the Hamiltonian formalism of quantum mechanics to bear on the problem of quantizing gravity.
 With these tools, matters regarding unitarity are much easier to formulate, because there is a time with respect to which probabilities are to be conserved.

 However, since the slicing of spacetime is merely an auxiliary structure, the theory comes with a constraint - called the Hamiltonian constraint - which implies a freedom in the choice of such artificial time slicings.
-The metric associated to each equal time slice, g{ab} , and its associated momenta, π^{ab} , must be related by the following relation at each spatial point:
+The metric associated to each equal time slice, g{ab} , and its associated momenta, π^{ab} , must be related by the following relation at each spatial point $x \in M$: